exasol/exasol-testcontainers/doc/design.md

 ## How do we Validate That Objects on BucketFS are Ready to Use?

 BucketFS is a distributed filesystem with an HTTP interface.
 When users upload objects to a Bucket, it takes a while until they are really usable.
-The reason are various asynchronous processes an object has to go through, like node synchronization and extraction of archives.
+This is caused by various asynchronous processes an object has to go through, like node synchronization and extraction of archives.

 In integration tests run with the ETC, this is important, because reliable tests require objects to be available completely after they are uploaded.

 ### Alternatives considered

 1. Using the `.dest` directory and access timestamps to check for synchronization.
 We dismissed this idea for two reasons.
-   First this variant is too tightly coupled with the current BucketFS implementation.
+   First, this variant is too tightly coupled with the current BucketFS implementation.
-   Second the layout of the `.dest` directory is very complex.
+   Second, the layout of the `.dest` directory is very complex.

 2. Checking via HTTP `GET`.
 Unfortunately this variant is not reliable.